-The bottom part of Table 7 shows the performance ratios of administrative expenditure, which are applicable for budgeting purposes, with a decline in the rate of administrative expenditure over the last two years, as compared to contributions and benefits.
+The bottom part of Table 8 shows the performance ratios of administrative expenditure, which are applicable for budgeting purposes, with a decline in the rate of administrative expenditure over the last two years, as compared to contributions and benefits.

-The distribution by branch of the total actuarial costs is shown in Table 8.
+The distribution by branch of the total actuarial costs is shown in Table 9.

-Table 8 Administrative Expenditure by Branch, as percent of insurable earnings
+Table 9 Administrative Expenditure by Branch, as percent of insurable earnings

-· · · · · · · · · · · · · · · · · · · 2 0022 0229 008 P 0 2 0 0 2 2 0 0

-2014 2013 2012 2011
+2015 2014 2013

-Short-term branch 0.45% 0.41% 0.51% 0.57%
+Short-term branch 0.42% 0.45% 0.41%

-EI branch 0.39% 0.43% 0.43% 0.48%
+EI branch 0.35 0.39 0.43

-Long-term branch 1.23% 1.34% 1.39% 1.48%
+Long-term branch 1.16 1.23 1.34

-Total 2.07% 2.18% 2.33% 2.53%
+Total 1.93% 2.07% 2.18%

-If salary adjustments become effective in 2015, the actuarial cost of administration would tend to increase further, reaching a level for When the ceiling on contributions is updated, raising the level of insurable earnings, the relative cost of administrative expenditure should decline, but reaching a competitive level of similar social security schemes in Central America and the Caribbean requires additional cost-curtailment measures.
+When salary adjustments become effective, the actuarial cost of administration would tend to increase further, reaching a level far in excess of standard benchmarks.
+When the ceiling on contributions is updated, raising the level of insurable earnings, the relative cost of administrative expenditure should decline, but reaching a competitive level of similar social security schemes in Central America and the Caribbean requires additional cost-curtailment measures.
 Costs are not compatible, as the Belize scheme operates several District Offices, which is not the case in smaller schemes in the Caribbean.